 Adult Baker sockeye enter the trap from mid-June to mid-October.
-Numbers peak in mid-July.
+Numbers of returning fish peak in mid-July.
 Spawning occurs from mid-September through December, peaking from late September to late November.